-- "Trade Name" means the name or designation identifying or distinguishing an enterprise. - "Copyrighted Work" refers to any of those works whether published or unpublished, mentioned under Sections 172 and 173 of the IP Code. - 7.
-"Patented Invention" refers to any technical solution of a problem in any field of human activity which is new, involves an inventive step, and is industrially applicable.
-It may be or may relate to a product, a process, or an improvement of any of the foregoing, including microorganism, non-biological and microbiological processes for which a patent has been duly issued by the Intellectual Property Office. - "Utility Model" refers to any new model of implements or tools or of any industrial product or of part of the same, which does not possess the quality of invention but which is of practical utility by reason of its form, configuration, construction or composition. - "Industrial Design" refers to any composition of lines or colors or any three-dimensional form, whether or not associated with lines or colors; provided that such composition or form gives a special appearance to and can serve as a pattern for an industrial product or handicraft. - 10.
-Lay-out Design", which is synonymous with "Topography", means the three-dimensional disposition, however expressed, of the elements, at least one of which is an active element, and of some or all of the interconnections of an integrated circuit, or such a three-dimensional disposition prepared for an integrated circuit intended for manufacture. - "Geographical Indication" are indications which identify a good as originating in the territory of a country, or a region or locality in the territory, where a given quality, reputation, or other characteristics of the good are essentially attributable to its geographical origin.
+- 7. "Patented Invention' refers to any technical solution of a problem in any field of human activity which is new, involves an inventive step, and is industrially applicable.
+It may be or may relate to a product, a process, or an improvement of any of the foregoing, including microorganism, non-biological and microbiological processes for which a patent has been duly issued by the Intellectual Property Office. - 8. "utility Model" refers to any new model of implements or tools or of any industrial product or of part of the same, which does not possess the quality of invention but which is of practical utility by reason of its form, configuration, construction or composition. - "Industrial Design" refers to any composition of lines or colors or any three-dimensional form, whether or not associated with lines or colors; provided that such composition or form gives a special appearance to and can serve as a pattern for an industrial product or handicraft. - 10.
+"Lay-out Design", which is synonymous three-dimensional the "Topography", means disposition, however expressed, of the elements, at least one of which is an active element, and of some or all of the interconnections of an integrated circuit, or such a three-dimensional disposition prepared for an integrated circuit intended for manufacture. - 11.
+"Geographical Indication" are indications which identify a good as originating in the territory of a country, or a region or locality in the territory, where a given quality, reputation, or other characteristics of the good are essentially attributable to its geographical origin.